-My name is Louise and I launched M.E.
+My name is Louise Sargent and I launched M.E.
 Support in 2001, having been living with Myalgic Encephalomyelitis for nine years, in a bid to raise awareness and help fellow sufferers.
-This is a UK based Website providing worldwide information and reaching approximately 12,000 unique visitors per month.
-M.E.
-Support is self-managed but I have had an array of help over the years, including vital IT support and assistance from Volunteers.
-I have also been able to expand offline, such as assisting Authors and co-writing a Book, advising the media on M.E. and guiding medical professionals.
-M.E.
-Support is not a charity and the information provided is to support, not replace, the services of M.E.
-Organisations.
+This is a UK-based Website providing worldwide information to hundreds of thousands of visitors each year.
+I manage M.E.
+Support daily with the help of a small but invaluable team of Volunteers.
+I have also been able to expand offline, such as advising the media on M.E. and guiding medical professionals.

 M.E.
 Support operated at mesupport.bigstep.com for four years before moving here to mesupport.co.uk.
-I redesigned M.E.
-Support in 2012 and took the opportunity to review and update all areas of this site.
-M.E.
-Support is now in its 13th year and I am working hard to expand services; you can follow my progress in the News section, on the right-hand side of your screen.
-M.E.
-Support is split into simple sections but you might like to start with my article M.E.
+The site is split into six sections but you might like to start with the article M.E.
 My Story.
 If you are looking for International May 12th Awareness Day products, such as M.E.
 Awareness Ribbons, please visit the M.E.
 Support Online Shop.
-Please do not hesitate to Contact Me anytime or you may like to join my Facebook Page.
+Please do not hesitate to Contact Me anytime or you may like to join the Facebook Page.

 M.E.
 Support is dedicated in memory of those who have lost their lives to Myalgic Encephalomyelitis; 'Our memory is a more perfect world than the universe: it gives back life to those who no longer exist.'

 Lyme Disease has received a lot of media coverage this year.
 The subject is covered on M.E.
 Support in Lyme Disease / Borreliosis & M.E. in the United Kingdom.